-be modified without prior advice drawings, descriptions, features used on these data sheets are for guidance only and
+advice without descriptions, features used on these data sheets are for guidance only drawings, of

 H - 13 Temperature rise of an electrical wire vs electrical intensity and ambient temperature.

 According to the International Electrotechnical Commission, the

 (continuous) current-carrying capacity, (Ampacity in US) "is the maximum value of electric current which can be carried continuously by a conductor, a device or an apparatus, under specified conditions without its steady-state temperature exceeding a specified value".
 (IEV-826-11-13).